 Some doctors believe that obesity is more of a side effect of not doing things that help with psoriasis (exercise, diet, etc.) rather than the obesity itself being a cause.

 Many psoriasis triggers are avoidable.
 Some simple lifestyle changes can go a long way toward preventing future flare-ups.

 I suggest trying to reduce stress, quit smoking, limit drinking and trying out a good topical cream.
 Those are the best ways that I’ve found to prevent my own flare-ups.

-Did this article help you learn what triggers psoriasis?
+Did this article help you learn ?
 Let me know in the comments!